MDR EUDAMED, how to prepare your spreadsheet templates.

 It is possible for your in-house team to put together a correctly formatted spreadsheet.
 This will keep your data in-house where you retain control of your data.

 There is some complexity involved with the proposed spreadsheet.
 First, there are a lot of fields within MDR Eudamed, a lot of mandatory fields, and some fields that can accept multiple entries, particularly language specific fields.
+If you do not wish to invest a lot of time in preparing the spreadsheets with the correct EUDAMED fields then you can purchase ours, they are split into two packages, MDR and IVDR.

 Tips for spreadsheet preparation